Prepare for the Project Risk Management (PMI-RMP)® Exam

 The PMI-RMP® Exam Prep Course

 This course is aligned with the PMI-RMP® Examination Content Outline, the PMBOK® Guide 6th Edition, and the Practice Standard for Project Risk Management.
-We will also use the PMI-RMP Exam Study Guide, a comprehensive PMI-RMP Exam Prep Study Guide.
+We will also use the Risk Management Tricks of the Trade (2019), a comprehensive PMI-RMP Exam Prep Study Guide.
 Exercises throughout the Study Guide ensure maximum learner engagement and retention.
 Furthermore, we will discuss how to apply what you learn and improve your project success!

 “For organizations that apply a formal risk management approach, 73% of projects meet their objectives, 61% finish on time, and 64% are completed within the approved budget.” —PMI Pulse of the Profession